Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: Motivating Examples

-We now formally specify the partial schedulers.
-Because each sent label requires a restriction to bind the selection's continuation endpoint to the rest of the session, these processes may look rather complicated.
-For example, (part of) the leader is specified as follows:
+\paragraph{The Scheduler in \APCP} We now formally specify the partial schedulers.
+Because each sent label requires a restriction to bind the selection's continuation name to the rest of the session, these processes may look rather complicated.
+For example, (part of) the leader is specified as follows (where $\dChan{d'_1},\aChan{a''_1}$ are used in the omitted remainder):

-To improve readability, we rely on the notation $\ol{x} \puts \ell \cdot P$, which is syntactic sugar that elides the continuation endpoint involved (cf. Notation~\ref{n:sugar}); our use of the floating dot `\,$\cdot$\,' is intended to stress that the communication of $\ell$ along $x$ does not block any further actions in $P$.
-The leader and followers are then specified as follows:
+To improve readability, we rely on the notation $\pSel* x < \ell \cdot P$, which is syntactic sugar that elides the continuation name involved (cf.\ \Cref{n:APCP:sugar}); our use of the floating dot `\,$\cdot$\,' is intended to stress that the communication of $\ell$ along $x$ does not block any further prefixes in $P$, and the overline `\,$\ol{\phantom{x}}$\,' to indicate that there is a hidden restriction.
+Similarly, the notation $\pBra* x > \ell ; P$ elides the continuation name involved in receiving labels, though it remains blocking hence the `\,$;$\,'.